OscarAdserballe/intermediaries-in-the-offshore-world/writing/new_outline.md

 * Just a basic bar plot of 15 biggest + pie chart showing how much that covers

 ##### How many countries do intermediaries incorporate entities in?
-* Power-law distribution of how many they incorporate
 * Distribution of the number of countries they incorporate in

 Transition: Doesn't account for the fact that some just incorporate more!